-GRI Standard Number General GRI Disclosures Description Location of relevant information Comment Specific GRI disclosures - - Social continued 403-6 Promotion of worker health.
+GRI Standard Number General GRI Disclosures Description Location of relevant information Comment Specific GRI disclosures - Social continued 403-6 Promotion of worker health.
 The reporting organisation shall report the following information for employees and for workers who are not employees but whose work and/or workplace is controlled by the organisation: a.
 An explanation of how the organisation facilitates workers' access to non-occupational medical and healthcare services, and the scope of access provided. b.
 A description of any voluntary health promotion services and programs offered to workers to address major non-work-related health risks, including the specific health risks addressed, and how the organisation facilitates workers' access to these services and programs.
 CVC's promotion of worker health initiatives can be read on p.
-18. n 403-9 Work-related injuries.
+18. s 403-9 Work-related injuries.
 The reporting organisation shall report the following information: a.
 For all employees: i.
 The number and rate of fatalities as a result of work-related injury; ii.
 The number and rate of high-consequence work-related injuries (excluding fatalities); iii.
 The number and rate of recordable work-related injuries; iv.
 The main types of work-related injury; v.
 The number of hours worked. b.
 For all workers who are not employees but whose work and/or workplace is controlled by the organisation: i.
 The number and rate of fatalities as a result of work-related injury; ii.
-The number and rate of injeh-consequence work-related injuries (excluding fatalities); iii.
-The number and rate of recordable work-related injuries; iv.
-The main types of work-related injury; v.
+The number and rate of fatalities as a result of work-related injury; ii.
+The number and rate of fatalities as a result of work-related injury; iii.
+The number and rate of fatalities as a result of work-related injury; iii.
+The number and rate of fatalities as a result of work-related injury; iii.
+The number and rate of fatalities as a result of work-related injury; iii.
+The number and rate of fatalities as a result of work-related injury; v.
+The number and rate of recordable work-related injuries (excluding fatalities); iiii.
 The number of hours worked. c.
 The work-related hazards that pose a risk of high-consequence injury, including: i. how these hazards have been determined; ii. which of these hazards have caused or contributed to high-consequence injuries during the reporting period; iii. actions taken or underway to eliminate these hazards and minimize risks using the hierarchy of controls. d.
+Any actions taken or underway to eliminate other work-related hazards and minimize risks using the hierarchy of controls. d.
 Any actions taken or underway to eliminate other work-related hazards and minimize risks using the hierarchy of controls. e.
-Whether the rates have been calculated based on 200,000 or 1,000,000 hours worked. f.
-Whether and, if so, why any workers have been excluded from this disclosure, including the types of worker excluded. g.
-Any contextual information necessary to understand how the data have been compiled, such as any standards, methodologies, and assumptions used.
-Not relevant to CVC as a financial services company.
+Whether the rates have been calculated based on 200,000 or Not relevant to CVC as a financial services company.
 404-1 Average hours of training per year per employee.
 The reporting organisation shall report the following information: a.
 Average hours of training that the organisation's employees have undertaken during the reporting period, by: i. gender; ii. employee category.
 CVC provides training on a range of areas.
 Training is made available to all employees.
 404-2 Programs for upgrading employee skills and transition assistance programs.
 The reporting organisation shall report the following information: a.
 Type and scope of programs implemented and assistance provided to upgrade employee skills. b.
 Transition assistance programs provided to facilitate continued employability and the management of career endings resulting from retirement or termination of employment.
 CVC's programs for upgrading employee skills are referred to on p.
 18.